zacharylongo/CCC-410/README.md

 ## Creator<a name="creator"></a>

-The FireWatch Suite was created by Zachary Longo with major help from Github Co-Pilot, and the accompanying API Documentation.
+The FireWatch Suite was created by Zachary Longo with the help of AI coding assistants and accompanying API Documentation linked in the sources tab contained within this repositories wiki.